dask/dask/docs/source/custom-collections.rst

 cases where they aren't, it's possible to create your own Dask collections.
 Here we describe the required methods to fullfill the Dask collection interface.

-.. warning:: The custom collection API is experimental and subject to change
-             without going through a deprecation cycle.

 .. note:: This is considered an advanced feature.
 For most cases the built-in
           collections are probably sufficient.